leonidg/gitdoc/Git.md

 ### Merging

 One way to do it is via something called a "merge commit."
-A _merge commit_ is a very special commit that has **two** predecessors instead of one—one from each branch that is being merged together.
+A _merge commit_ is a very special commit that has **two** predecessors instead of one&mdash;one from each branch that is being merged together.

 Unfortunately, merging can be a difficult process.
 Whereas in a fast-forward commit, one branch contains a superset of the information of another, in the case of two divergent branches, their information has to somehow be brought together into one state.
 Git tries as hard as possible to do this automatically, but it can't always figure out what to do automatically.
 Let's take a look.